OZTaekOppa/FastaHandler/README.md

 For much larger datasets, users should anticipate higher computational demands and consider running on Linux, HPC, or cloud platforms. **FastaHandler** is designed to help researchers perform FASTA manipulations quickly and reproducibly, complementing existing bioinformatics tools and supporting high standards of reproducibility in the NGS era.

 ## Citation
-Hyungtaek Jung et al. 2024: **FastaHandler**: An easy Python-based toolset for handling fasta files, [Genetics TBA](https://www.biorxiv.org/XXXX).
+Hyungtaek Jung.
+2025: **FastaHandler**: An easy Python-based toolset for handling fasta files, [Genetics TBA](https://www.biorxiv.org/XXXX).

 ## Contents: